dips-21/my_practice/README.md

 This is because the exceptions are generated due to the mistakes in the program.
 These are not a part of the ‘Exception’ class since they are runtime exceptions.
 The JVM doesn’t require the exception to be caught and handled.
-Example of Unchecked Exceptions- ‘No Such Element Exception
+Example of Unchecked Exceptions- ‘No Such Element Exceptio

 An unchecked exception is an exception that occurs at the time of execution.
 These are also called as Runtime Exceptions.